thisisevilevil/evilevil365/_drafts/2025-10-10-IntelvPro-Intune-Integration.md

 in the vPro portal, it should say "Cira Connected" and "Power on" with green lights, once it's onboarded, like shown below:
 ![IntelvPro](/assets/images/2025-10-10-IntelvPro-Intune-Integration/IntelvPro-Portal-DeviceConfigured-1.png?raw=true "Intel vPro Intune Portal Integration")

+## Final words

+Intel AMT has historically been a pain to configure, manage and maintain, but with this new portal and the integration with Intune and Entra, things are really starting to look good.
+Intel AMT and the remote capabilities it provide can be a huge help in scenarios where the OS is not booting for whatever reason, allowing IT to still take control over the device even though it's not in the operating system.
+The unattended access feature will also be a great help as an alternative to teamviewer or other remote support tools.

+A lot of companies already purchase vPro devices, but they are not using the functionality.
+Some might also have a split estate where some devices is vPro capable and some might not be capable.

+With this new portal and integration we now have a streamlined and simple approach to get devices onboarded and configure to Intel vPro and AMT, which is super awesome!